WalkerMao/walkermao.github.io/_posts/2022-04-30-notes-on-c++-primer-getting-started-and-data-types-chapter-1-3.md

 MACHINE-LEVEL REPRESENTATION OF THE BUILT-IN TYPES

 Computers store data as a sequence of bits, each holding a 0 or 1, such as 000110110111000101...
 Most computers deal with memory as chunks of bits of sizes that are powers of 2. **The smallest chunk of addressable memory is referred to as a "byte".** The basic unit of storage, usually a small number of bytes, is referred to as a "word".
-In C++ a byte has at least as many bits as are needed to hold a character in the machine’s basic character set. **On most machines a byte contains 8 bits** and a word is either 32 or 64 bits, that is, 4 or 8 bytes.
+In C++ a byte has at least as many bits as are needed to hold a character in the machine's basic character set. **On most machines a byte contains 8 bits** and a word is either 32 or 64 bits, that is, 4 or 8 bytes.

 **Most computers associate a number (called an "address") with each byte in memory.** To give meaning to memory at a given address, we must know the type of the value stored there.
 The type determines how many bits are used and how to interpret those bits.